SkFathima/SkFathima/README.md

     <br>
     🌱 Currently focusing on Full Stack Development and AI/ML to build cutting-edge applications.
     <br>
-    💡 Fun Fact About Me: I’m a self-taught coder and enjoy learning new programming languages.
+    💡 I’m a self-taught coder and enjoy learning new programming languages.
 </p>

 <hr>